RaiaN/RuntimeImageLoader/README.md

   </p>
 </p>

 This plugin can only be used in **personal non-commercial projects**, please read GPL-3.0 license.
 Any other questions?
-Please send email to business@unrealsolutions.com
+Please send email to business@unrealsolutions.com.
+If you are game developer and you are poor (O_O) then you can STEAL just *one* copy of this tool.

 If you represent a company then you have to buy **Professional license** here: https://www.unrealengine.com/marketplace/en-US/product/runtime-image-loader